data-integrations/wrangler/README.md

 ### Directive

 A Directive is a single data manipulation instruction specified to either transform, filter or pivot a single record into zero or more records.
-A directive can produce one or more Steps to be executed by the Pipeline.
+A directive can generate one or more Steps to be executed by the Pipeline.

 ### Step